 Net sales of our business segments exclude intersegment sales as these activities are eliminated in consolidation.
 Operating profit of our business segments includes our share of earnings or losses from equity method investees as the operating activities of the equity method investees are closely aligned with the operations of our business segments.
 In addition, operating profit of our business segments includes total pension costs recoverable on U.S. Government contracts as determined in accordance with U.S. Government cost accounting standards (CAS).
-Operating profit of the business segments excludes the FAS/CAS operating adjustment; the U.S. GAAP financial accounting standards (FAS) non-service cost component for all postretirement benefit plans; expense for stock-based compensation; the effects of items not considered part of management's evaluation of segment operating performance, such as charges related to significant severance actions and certain asset impairments; gains or losses from significant divestitures; the effects of certain legal settlements; corporate costs not allocated to our business segments; and other miscellaneous corporate activities.
+Operating profit of the business segments excludes the FAS/CAS operating adjustment for our qualified defined benefit pension plans (described below); the adjustment from CAS to the FAS service cost component for all other postretirement benefit plans; expense for stock-based compensation; the effects of items not considered part of management's evaluation of segment operating performance, such as charges related to significant severance actions and certain asset impairments; gains or losses from significant divestitures; the effects of certain legal settlements; corporate costs not allocated to our business segments; and other miscellaneous corporate activities.
 These items are included in the reconciling item "Unallocated items" between operating profit from our business segments and our consolidated operating profit.
 See "Note 2 - Significant Accounting Policy Updates" for a discussion related to certain factors that may impact the comparability of net sales and operating profit of our business segments.